tweedegolf/veilig-bellen/README.md

     nix-build -A frontend-public

 This will leave a symlink called `result` which points to the resulting frontend library.

-Similarly, to build the docker container with the backend:
+The build for the backend docker container is similar, but requires a `vendor` directory for the backend as created by `go mod vendor`.

     nix-build -A backend-image